DUNE/p3s/documents/src/JOB.md

 to execute it _in situ_ which may or may not work depending on the permissions (including both AFS permissions if that's what you are using, and also Linux flags which should be at least +rx).

+## The environment
 The **env** attribute in the JSON snippet above defines the job environment in the Linux sense.
+It can be used to desctibe the complete environment required by your job so you can keep the configuration in one place.
+The author of the job has complete freedom in how the environmnet is used.
-It can be used for most anything but in particular, it can be used to communicate to the running job the names of input and output files.
+*In particular, it can be used as a clean way to communicate to the running job the names of input, output and configuration files, path to directories etc.* This is typically implemented in the wrapper script itself.
-This is typically done in the wrapper script itself, i.e. within the wrapper ("my_executable.sh" in the current example) we may find:
+For example, in the dummy example above (within the "my_executable.sh" payload script) we may find:
 ```
 foo -i $MYFILE
 ```